eigenfoo/old-eigenfoo.github.io/_posts/2018-10-13-matrix-factorizations.md

-Originally introduced as a paper at [NIPS 2007](https://papers.nips.cc/paper/3208-probabilistic-matrix-factorization), _probabilistic matrix factorzation_ is essentially the exact same model as NMF, but with uncorrelated (a.k.a. "spherical") multivariate Gaussian priors placed on the rows and columns of $$U$$ and $$V$$.
+Originally introduced as a paper at [NIPS 2007](https://papers.nips.cc/paper/3208-probabilistic-matrix-factorization), _probabilistic matrix factorization_ is essentially the exact same model as NMF, but with uncorrelated (a.k.a. "spherical") multivariate Gaussian priors placed on the rows and columns of $$U$$ and $$V$$.
 Expressed as a graphical model, PMF would look like this: